-There is no formal process, similar to chapter 11, by which the liquidators would "adopt" or "reject" the lease.
-However, even without a power to reject the contract, the liquidators are likely to choose not to make payments under the lease.
+There is no formal process, similar to chapter 11, by which the liquidators, provisional liquidators or restructuring officers would "adopt" or "reject" the lease.
+However, even without a power to reject the contract, the liquidators, provisional liquidators or restructuring officers may choose not to make payments under the lease (although it should be noted that, where restructuring officers have been appointed, the power to make payments under contracts will usually still reside with the directors).

-The owner would be required to submit a proof of debt to the liquidators in the approved form and with supporting evidence to substantiate its claim to any unpaid lease payments.
+Where liquidation proceedings have been commenced, the owner would be required to submit a proof of debt to the liquidators in the approved form and with supporting evidence to substantiate its claim to any unpaid lease payments.

 The liquidators would then adjudicate the proof of debt and either accept it, in which case the owner would rank equally with other ordinary unsecured creditors in the liquidation of the lessee, or reject it, in which case the owner would not be accepted as an ordinary unsecured creditor of the lessee.
 If the liquidators decide to reject the owner's proof of debt, the owner will have a right of appeal to the Grand Court against that decision.
 There is no prescribed period within which the liquidator is required to adjudicate proofs of debt, although usually the liquidators will adjudicate proofs of debt within a reasonable time after all proofs of debt are received.
-Yes.
-Assuming the owner only has an unsecured claim, fixed charge claims, liquidation expenses, preferential claims (broadly, certain debts due to employees and certain taxes and fees due to the Cayman Islands Government) and claims under a floating charge are likely to rank above the claims of the owner.